 Focusing on improving top-of-page-2 content is a quick way to get value from your content optimization efforts.
 Getting those listings bumped to the first page of organic search rankings will earn the greatest ROI because it takes a lot less effort to move a result from #11 to #10 than to move it to the first page from #15 or #20.

 1. View the average search rank position of your Web content in Google Analytics (Acquisition > Search Console > Queries).

 3. Review the data.
-You can do so directly in GA, or export to Excel.
-We automated the retrieval of this data in Klipfolio and created this data visualization to give us a quick view to our performance:
+You can do so directly in GA or export to Excel.
+We automated the retrieval of this data in Klipfolio and created this data visualization to give us a quick view of our performance:

 This data visualization helps us prioritize what content improvement opportunities will provide the highest ROI: moving content from page 2 to page 1 of search rankings.

-Looking at this visualization, we could quickly see that making small adjustments to certain content could yield huge dividends if we moved that content up even just one position in search results.
-In this example, we’d look to improve the content ranking 11th for “seo dashboard” and “facebook metrics” because those queries seem to be somewhat popular (based on the impressions they are receiving at position 11) and we’re seeing a decent CTR.
+Looking at this visualization, we could quickly see that making small adjustments to certain content could yield huge dividends if we moved that content up even in just one position in search results.
+In this example, we’d look to improve the content ranking to 11th for “SEO dashboard” and “Facebook metrics” because those queries seem to be somewhat popular (based on the impressions they are receiving at position 11), and we’re seeing a decent CTR.